 No, you do not.
 Program tuition is $4,900.
 Partial scholarships are available.

 Our goal in every Leadership Foundation program is for you to gain the knowledge, network, skills and experience to enhance your impact in the community.
 How you work matters as much as what you do, which is why our community values—Colorado’s Civic DNA—are at the core of this program.

-Colorado’s Civic DNA Fellows should be committed to personal growth and have a strong understanding of current community challenges as part of this inaugural class.
+Colorado’s Civic DNA Fellows should be committed to personal growth and have a strong understanding of current community challenges as part of this class.